|

 - Elements of Euclid – Translations and study of fundamental Greek texts.

-- Advances in Geometry – Complex constructions and theorems on conics.
+- Advances in geometry – Complex constructions and theorems on conics.

 - Abu Al-Wafa – Significant contributions, particularly in the development of trigonometry.